 and produce works by emerging poets and performers; and to promote the exploration,

 improvement, and advancement of the arts as a changemaking force in society.

-TeamBob Holman (Artistic Director)
+TeamBob Holman (Artistic Director, Founder)

 is a writer, educator, performer, and instigator of arts and social change projects.
 Adam has presented original theatrical work with ensembles across Europe and in South America and has written about performance and cultural agency for Theater Magazine

 .
 A graduate of Yale University and a 2009 Fulbright Scholar in Colombia, Adam has led program development and consulted with a variety of cultural organizations and social enterprises.
 He is a founding team member of The Future Project – a national initiative to reinvigorate and re-imagine public high schools.
 Currently an Artist Fellow with the Hemispheric Institute of Performance and Politics at NYU, Adam lives in Brooklyn, and is barn-raising the United States Department of Arts and Culture